Sunday, 4 January 2026

 Grand Duke Henri of Luxembourg delegates some of his powers to his son and heir, Prince Guillaume, who consequently becomes Regent of Luxembourg.
 Grand Duke Henri later also announces his intention to abdicate in 2025.

-The death of the claimant, recognised by monarchists as King Victor Emmanuel IV of Italy, leads to his claim being inherited by his son, Emanuele Filiberto.
+The death of the claimant, recognised by monarchists as King Victor Emmanuel IV of Italy, leads to his claim being inherited by his son, recognised by monarchists as King Emanuele Filiberto I of Italy.

 Soon after arriving in Valencia to visit those affected by floods, King Felipe VI of Spain and other visiting senior figures are harangued by members of the public and have mud thrown at them, as a sign of anger with their country’s response to the floods.